Nilstrieb/nilstrieb-c-style-guide-edition-2/src/conventions.md

 ## Comments

 Comments are vital to readability.
-Therefore, code should always be well comment.
+Therefore, code should always be well commented.
 Comments must be written in the lingua franca of programming, swiss german.

 ```c
 int main() {